embreakin/FLattice_PBH/README.md

    ```
    will install the library.
 However for GCC, this doesn't work.
    For GCC, do the following:
 1. First, make sure that you don't have boost installed.
-If you have installed boost using Homebrew, then make sure you uninstall it by
+If you have already installed boost using Homebrew, then make sure you uninstall it by
    ```bash
    brew uninstall --ignore-dependencies boost
    ```